Washington State Cougars men's basketball: NIT results

 The Cougars have appeared in seven National Invitation Tournaments (NIT), with a combined record of 10–7.

 CBI results

 The Cougars have appeared in one College Basketball Invitational (CBI).
 Their combined record is 4–2.

+CBC results

+The Cougars have appeared in one College Basketball Crown (CBC).
+Their combined record is 0–1.

 Retired numbers

 The Cougars have retired two jersey numbers in program history, most recently Klay Thompson's number 1 in 2020.

 Cougars in the NBA

-Washington State has had 20 former players who have gone on to play in the NBA.
+Washington State has had 21 former players who have gone on to play in the NBA.